 I'm going to be honest: this is genuine progress.
 We've spent five years hearing "AI will automate work," and mostly what we got was better search and autocomplete.
 Copilot Cowork is the first tool I've seen that actually delegates multi-step tasks end-to-end without human intervention at every step.

 The multi-model strategy is smart business, too.
 Vendor lock-in is a real problem.
 Organisations that can choose between Claude and OpenAI based on the job (not just price) have leverage and optionality.
-That's good for customers.
+That's good for customers — and with Claude now default-on inside Word, Excel and PowerPoint, the model choice has effectively been made for the everyday Office surface as well.

-But I need to flag the adoption challenge: only 3% of Microsoft's M365 customer base has paid for Copilot Pro.
+But I need to flag the adoption challenge: Microsoft's paid Copilot base is still only a small single-digit share of total M365 seats going into mid-2026, and UK SME AI adoption sits at around 11% extensive use and 16% any meaningful use, versus 88% globally.
 The feature gap isn't the problem.
 The willingness to pay for AI features is.
 Adoption is the real bottleneck, not capability.

 For businesses evaluating AI tools in general: this blurs the line between Copilot and standalone agents like Claude Cowork.
 Before you buy anything, understand what you actually need to automate.
 Is it M365-centric workflows?
 Is it cross-application coordination?
 Is it local file processing?
 The answer determines whether you should be looking at Copilot Cowork, Claude Cowork, or a bespoke integration.